-Reading Time: 5 minutes
+Reading Time: 11 minutes

-It is a well-known fact that land is non-valuable without an adequate water supply.
-If you are a proud landowner and intend to drill private water well on it, then you must first know how to go about it.
+If you are a proud landowner and intend to drill a private water well on it, then you must first what is private well, how it works, and how to maintain it.

 Whatever you plan to do with your land, whether you want to construct a building, farm, or run a business, you need to first figure out how much water you’ll need to develop a functional water supply system.

-This Guide – will help you to make informed decisions regarding your water well system.
+This comprehensive guide on what is water well will help you to make informed decisions regarding your water well system.
+So, let’s get started to explore valuable insights…

 What Is Well Water?

-Well Water is groundwater – a private water supply drawn straight from the earth.
-To create a well, the aquifer (a porous layer of rock that contains water) must be reached by drilling a hole into the ground.
+To create a private water well, the aquifer (a porous layer of rock that contains water) must be reached by drilling a hole into the ground.
 The water is then transported up for your use employing a pump mechanism.

 How Do You Keep Your Private Water Well In Good Shape?

-• The Well cap should be at least 8 inches above ground level.
+• The well cap should be at least 8 inches above ground level.

 • During the construction, installation, or service of your water well, hire qualified and certified water well drillers and pump installers.